vsilverman/cicd/README.md

-# This repo is for veryfying different tools and configurations for CI/CD related solutions
+# Jenkins as CI/CD tool